 - 9. A minimum of one trash dumpster or compactor enclosed on a minimum of 3 sides is required.
 The trash dumpster/compactor enclosure must be ADA accessible and have a concrete apron.
 If the dumpster itself is not accessible, trashcans must be placed within the enclosure for use by handicap tenants.
-Individual dumpster at each home may be provided instead of a single trash dumpster. - 10.
+Individual trash receptacle at each home may be provided instead of a single trash dumpster. - 10.
 Continuous asphalt or concrete paved access road must be provided to the entrance of the development. - 11.
 All community parking must be asphalt or concrete.
 An asphalt or concrete paving recommendation letter must be provided with the application by a geotechnical engineer. - 12.
 All sidewalks and walkways must be concrete and at least 36 inches wide.
 All public buildings, community building and amenities must be connected to the dwelling units by a sidewalk or walkway on one side of the street throughout the development. - 13.
 All driveways must be concrete. - 14.
-Mailboxes, playground and all exterior project amenities must be ADA accessible. - 15.
+Mailboxes, playground and all exterior project amenities must be ADA accessible.
+All exterior project amenities that have exposed components used as part of the structure must be constructed so that no wood is exposed.
+Concealment shall be with materials such as aluminum or vinyl siding or cementitious materials.
+Decorative rails and/or guard rail systems used shall be code compliant systems of vinyl, fiberglass or metal.
+Wood railings are not allowed.
+Gazebos and picnic shelters shall have table and bench seating. - 15.
 No above ground propane tanks allowed on the site. - 16.
 All onsite utilities must be underground. - 17.
 Storm Water retention basins must include fencing around the entire perimeter and a lockable maintenance gate.
 The retention area will be maintained and managed in a manner to provide safety to the tenants.
 Including preventing vermin, insect and reptile infestation, vegetation overgrowth, and must be kept free of all trash and debris. - 8.
 Interior Building and Space Standards: - a.
 Wall Framing: